ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 **Question 4**

-4) With one exception, in the Culture and Environment component of the ABCD Study, the baseline parent and youth reports all show the same patterns with the regard to sex differences.
+4) With one exception, in the friends, family, and community component of the ABCD Study, the baseline parent and youth reports all show the same patterns with the regard to sex differences.
 For which measure was the sex difference (or lack thereof) found in the youth report not found in the parent report?

 - [ ] Neighborhood Safety
 - [ ] FES Conflict subscale